 Since the VA guarantees a portion of the loan, they’re less risky for lenders because the guarantee helps to protect the lender.
 As a result, lenders can offer lower rates than you can get with a traditional mortgage.
 Still, different lenders will offer different rates and terms on VA mortgage loans so it’s worth taking the time to shop around for the best deal.

-A third perk is that VA loans allow borrowers to use what are known as ‘gift funds’ toward down payments and closing costs.
+A third perk is that VA loans for first time home buyers can use what are known as ‘gift funds’ toward down payments and closing costs.
 Like a conventional or FHA-backed mortgage, the gifted money must come from someone close to the borrower, such as a family member.
 He or she must write a letter stating no repayment of the money is necessary, and must also disclose the donor’s relationship to the borrower.

-Other Things You Might Not Know About VA Loans
+Other Things You Might Not Know About VA Mortgages

 Residual income is defined as the amount of money a potential borrower has left over each month after all other major expenses are paid.
 This covers things like food, clothing, gas, and other family necessities.
 Like any other lender, the VA wants service members and veterans to have a comfortable residual income and to make sure a mortgage isn’t putting excess strain on the household budget.
 This means borrowers applying for a VA mortgage loan should have a minimum residual income that will depend on their loan amount, the location of the home they’re buying, and how many people intend to live there.